 Retained shortly before trial to represent DuPont in class action jury trial of toxic-tort claims.
 Class of 8,500 alleged community contamination by zinc smelter emissions over a century.
 Jury verdict for plaintiffs.

 Ehlis v.
-Shire Richwood, Inc. (U.S. Court of Appeals for the 8th Circuit)
+Shire Richwood, Inc. (U.S. Court of Appeals 8th Cir.)

 Represented Pharmaceutical Research and Manufacturers of America ("PhRMA") as amicus in support of Shire in products liability case involving "failure to warn" claims relating to the prescription drug Adderall®.
 Shire prevailed.